boris-diner/boris-diner.github.io/content/publications/_index.md

 ## Topic of interest

-My research activities focuses on fast direct solvers.
+My research focuses on fast direct solvers for computational electromagnetics, particularly for wave scattering problems involving dielectric and composite materials.
+I develop efficient algorithms that exploit the structure of integral equation formulations to reduce computational cost and enable scalable simulations of large and complex electromagnetic systems.